fravij99/fravij99/README.md

 My bachelor's thesis deal with the electromagnetic caracterization of a telescope MHFT prototype for the LiteBird satellite space-mission 🛰️.

-Now I'm currently focusing on my master thesis, reported on vineyard_detection repository and connected to iGrape project 🍇.
+My master thesis is reported on vineyard_detection repository and connected to iGrape project 🍇.

+Now I'm currently working as an UNIMI collaborator to continue my master thesis project.

 I'm 23 and I like coding, playing volleyball and enjoying nature 🌳.